By Swati Chopra

 We are curious to know about you—your education and then assuming this Tantra gaddi.
 How did it all happen?

-My education happened in the best schools of India, like Welhams’ and Doon School, and I did my graduation from Delhi University.
+My education happened in the best schools of India, like Welhams and Doon School, and I did my graduation from Delhi University.
 After that, I went to live in the ashram.
 My guru (Baba Bhootnath) was one of the greatest Tantra masters of the country.
 He had adopted me in childhood, and he was responsible for my education and upbringing.
 He had other children in his care too.
 In 1980, when I was 13 years old, he chose me to be his successor.

 How did your Tantra education happen?

-Initially I used to live in the ashram with my guru.
+Initially, I used to live in the ashram with my guru.
 When in school, I used to return to the ashram during holidays.
 During college, there was an ashram in Delhi, where I used to spend time after college hours.
 Until he left his body in 1990, I was constantly learning from him.

 Tantra has been much maligned in today’s world.
 To really understand what Tantra is, one needs someone who will be able to talk about it in everyday language.
 No book has been written on Tantra, there have been books about Tantra.
 But what it really is, no book has been able to describe.

 Just as you cannot write about the pleasure you experience when playing the sitar but you can write about the instrument, the way to play it and so on.
-The ananda, bliss, of listening to music can be experienced, not written about.
-Similarly a lot has been written about Tantra, what it is or isn’t, and a lot of it has been incorrect.
+The Ananda, bliss, of listening to music can be experienced, not written about.
+Similarly, a lot has been written about Tantra, what it is or isn’t, and a lot of it has been incorrect.
 Those who have tried to explain Tantra have not understood it themselves.
 Therefore a wrong picture has emerged.

 If an individual cannot understand something, he either stops thinking about it, or he begins badmouthing it to show that it is not worth understanding at all.
-We tend to feel jealous towards the knowledge we do not have.
+We tend to feel jealous about the knowledge we do not have.
 This is what has happened with Tantra.
 People regard it with fear, and fear arises from unknowing.
 This fear can only be broken by true knowledge, and once this happens, then nothing is bad, everything is good.

 I never asked my guru why he was educating me in these two vastly different ways.
 What I now feel is that perhaps he did this to enable me to talk to people in their own language about things they might not otherwise understand.
 For instance, if you want to converse with a scientist, you will have to do so in a scientific way.
 People best understand the idiom of the field in which they are proficient.